awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-template.md

 For a list of properties, see [AWS::Serverless::Function](https://github.com/awslabs/serverless-application-model/blob/develop/versions/2016-10-31.md#awsserverlessfunction) in the AWS SAM GitHub repository\.

-## AWS::Serverless::Api<a name="serverless-sam-template-api"></a>
+## AWS::Serverless::LayerVersion<a name="serverless-sam-template-layerversion"></a>

-This resource type describes an API Gateway resource\.
-It's useful for advanced use cases where you want full control and flexibility when you configure your APIs\.
-For most scenarios, we recommend that you create APIs by specifying this resource type as an event source of your `AWS::Serverless::Function` resource, as shown in the preceding example\.
+Creates a Lambda LayerVersion that contains library or runtime code needed by a Lambda function\.
+When a Serverless LayerVersion is transformed, AWS SAM also transforms the logical id of the resource so that old LayerVersions are not automatically deleted by AWS CloudFormation when the resource is updated\.

+The following is an example of a LayerVersion:

 ```
-AWS::Serverless::API
+AWS::Serverless::LayerVersion
   Properties:
-    StageName: prod
-    DefinitionUri: swagger.yml
+    LayerName: MyLayer
+    Description: Layer description
+    ContentUri: 's3://my-bucket/my-layer.zip'
+    CompatibleRuntimes:
+      - nodejs6.10
+      - nodejs8.10
+    LicenseInfo: 'Available under the MIT-0 license.'
+    RetentionPolicy: Retain
 ```

-For a list of properties, see [AWS::Serverless::Api](https://github.com/awslabs/serverless-application-model/blob/develop/versions/2016-10-31.md#awsserverlessapi) in the AWS SAM GitHub repository\.
+For a list of properties, see [AWS::Serverless::LayerVersion](https://github.com/awslabs/serverless-application-model/blob/master/versions/2016-10-31.md#awsserverlesslayerversion) in the AWS SAM GitHub repository\.

 ## AWS::Serverless::SimpleTable<a name="serverless-sam-template-simpletable"></a>